 I always loved not only the oohs and ahhs I would get from my family but that it was a make-ahead dessert and saved me time.

 How To Make A Keto Trifle

 When making the keto berry trifle the first thing you’ll want to make is the pound cake.
 You’ll cream the butter and sugar substitute together and then add in cream cheese and vanilla extract.
 Once it’s smooth, you’ll add in the eggs one at a time.
-Lastly, you’ll add in all your dry ingredients and combine thoroughly.
+Lastly, you’ll add in all your dry ingredients and combine them thoroughly.

 While your cake bakes you can prepare the fruit layer.
-You’ll need to wash and slice them if you’re using fresh fruits ( which I highly recommend) and combine with lemon juice and sugar substitute.
+You’ll need to wash and slice them if you’re using fresh fruits ( which I highly recommend) and combine them with lemon juice and sugar substitute.

 Once your cake is done being baked and is cooling you’ll make the decadent custard and place it in the fridge to allow it to set.